cloudmesh-community/fa18-523-60/paper/paper.md

 ```

 The *$out* stage is used to write aggregation pipeline results into a collection.
-This stage should be the last stage of a pipeline [@www-docs.mongodb].
+This stage should be the last stage of a pipeline [@www-docs-mongodb].

 ```
   db.books.aggregate( [